 Mountain Bike Gears

-The number of gears is determined by multiplying the number of front chainrings by the number of cassette sprockets.
+You can find the number of gears by multiplying the number of front chainrings by the number of cassette sprockets.
 Gears on mountain bikes can be anything from 1 to 30+.
 The more combinations you can make between chainrings and cogs, the more things get complicated.

 Fitness level and the type of terrain is what you should put in mind to keep it simple.
 The steeper the hill, the more gears you want to have if it gets challenging for you.
 If you usually stick to flatter roads, you won’t need as many low gears due to the absence of climbing.